Financial Resolutions For The New Year

 For example, your company offers a 50% match of your contributions up to 6% of your salary.
 Suppose you contribute 6% of your $55,000 annual salary, or $3,300.
 Your employer will match 50% for their contribution of $1,650.
 The employer’s contribution is like getting free money.

-As soon as you start working, you should enroll in your firm’s 401 employer-sponsored plan.
+As soon as you start working at a new job, you should enroll in your firm’s 401 employer-sponsored plan.
 Automate a specific amount or percentage of the money you receive from your paycheck to be deposited into your retirement, investment, or any savings account.
 It’s an easy way to save consistently for your retirement to build this account through compounding.

 Save as early as you can to leverage compounding benefits and for maximum contributions.